pingcap/tidb-operator/docs/operation-guide.md

     We mainly solve the problem from the scheduling of services and data.

-    * Disaster Tolerance of TiDB server
+    * Disaster Tolerance of TiDB instance

         TiDB Operator provides a external scheduler to guarantee PD/TiKV/TiDB server disaster tolerance on host level.
 TiDB Cluster have set the external scheduler as default scheduler, you will find the setting in the variable `schedulerName` of `values.yaml`.